Talk with Your Doctor About

 - Treats psoriasis as a disease of the immune system, not just a skin disease

 - Realizes that psoriasis can have an impact on your day-to-day routine

-- Believes that itching, flakes, and pain can be managed
+- Believes the discomfort from itching and flaking patches of plaques can be managed

 Get an accurate diagnosis